wguo123/mlads2017s/Tutorial.md

 	![](./media/sign-in.PNG)

-3. In the Search resources box, type in the account info on your slip and click enter.
+3. In the Search resources box, type in the account info on your slip and click enter, for example, if you get number 18, please type in **aiimmersionlabadla18**

 	![](./media/find-your-account.PNG)